-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.10 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.50 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.00 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.20 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.0.50 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.40 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.40 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.80 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

 Protests against the coup and a civil disobedience movement (CDM) spread countrywide.
 The protests are concentrated in the Mandalay, Sagaing, Tanintharyi, and Yangon regions.
 The military junta and informal armed groups have responded with violence against protestors present on the ground, including health practitioners.
 The health system is largely disrupted, and response to COVID-19 is further complicated because of the coup and the resulting intercommunal tensions.
 Around 145,000 school and university educators are suspended for joining the CDM, and military personnel are present in and around education facilities.
 Only 10% of around nine million pupils returned to school as a result of insecurity and anti-coup sentiment. ?

 For more information, please read our latest briefing note on the impact of the February coup here.

 Since the 1 February military coup, the overall health system has been experiencing continuous disruptions.
 Thousands of healthcare professionals have joined the civil disobedience movement and refuse to work with the military junta.
 The strikes are severely affecting the public healthcare system, which accounts for around 80% of Myanmar's health facilities.
 COVID-19 testing has declined from up to 18,000 tests a day to less than 2,000 per day between February and early June.
 COVID-19 numbers are likely an underestimate given the lack of testing and staff shortages.